benjiman/underscore/README.md

 e.g.

-# Finding items where a property matches
+# Items where a property matches

 ```java
     @Test